Which of the following is a characteristic of a strong acid in aq... | Channels for Pearson+

 1

-Understand the concept of acid dissociation: In aqueous solutions, acids dissociate into ions.
-A strong acid is one that completely dissociates into its ions.
+Understand the definition of a strong acid: A strong acid is one that completely dissociates into its ions in an aqueous solution.

-Identify the characteristics of strong acids: Strong acids are known for their ability to fully dissociate, meaning they release all their hydrogen ions into the solution.
+Consider the dissociation process: In water, a strong acid will release all of its hydrogen ions (H⁺) into the solution, leaving no undissociated acid molecules.

-Evaluate the options given: Consider each statement and determine if it aligns with the definition of a strong acid.
-A strong acid does not partially dissociate, nor does it have a high pH value.
+Evaluate the options: A strong acid does not partially dissociate; it completely dissociates, which is a key characteristic.

-Recognize the role of conjugate bases: A strong acid forms a weak conjugate base because the acid has donated its proton completely, leaving behind a base that is less likely to accept a proton.
+Consider the pH value: A strong acid will have a low pH value, typically less than 3, due to the high concentration of hydrogen ions.

-Conclude with the correct characteristic: The defining feature of a strong acid in aqueous solution is its complete dissociation into ions, which is the correct answer.
+Understand the conjugate base: A strong acid forms a weak conjugate base because the acid has donated its proton completely, leaving a base that is less likely to re-accept a proton.

 Watch next